iampradeep-hr/SpringDataJPA/README.md

 # SpringDataJPA
-## A Simple Studetn management API with Spring Boot Application
+## A Simple Student management App with Spring Boot Application
+### This is Just a Demo App- All Methods are defined in Test file

 ![Screenshot from 2023-03-04 23-54-24](https://user-images.githubusercontent.com/81664507/223512692-167ac637-f369-4394-bb1b-fe6ff0565d08.png)
 ![Screenshot from 2023-03-07 00-07-46](https://user-images.githubusercontent.com/81664507/223512662-945538ff-d2c8-44e0-aee7-279850d6670f.png)